-Compliance against the consented noise limit(s) and New Zealand Standards was achieved during the fourth quarter of 2024.
+Compliance against the consented noise limit(s) and New Zealand Standards was achieved during the first quarter of 2025.
 Two mean corrected noise level (MCNL) assessments were made during the period; both were compliant.
-For the night-time MCNL, one of the three readings was taken in suitable meteorological (met) conditions.
+For the daytime MCNL, two of the three readings were taken in a suitable meteorological (met) conditions.
+For the night-time MCNL, all four readings were taken in suitable meteorological (met) conditions.

-Seven single corrected measurement levels (SCML) were made during the quarter; two were taken in suitable met conditions.
-Suitable wind conditions (<3 m/s), as recorded at the Kenny St meteorological station, occurred on 2 of the 7 monitoring occasions.
-Day-time measurements ranged from 40.8 to 45.1 dB $L{Aeq}^{1}$ ; the dominating noises were birds, cicadas, and wind.
-The MCNL from these measurements was 43.2 dB.
-Night-time measurements ranged from 34.3 to 37.6 dB; the dominant noises were crickets and traffic.
-These measurements returned a MCNL of 34.8 dB.
+Seven single corrected measurement levels (SCML) were made during the quarter; six were taken in suitable met conditions.
+Suitable wind conditions (<3 m/s), as recorded at the Kenny St meteorological station, occurred on all of the seven monitoring occasions.
+Day-time measurements ranged from 42.9 to 44.2 dB $L{Aeq}^{1}$ ; the dominating noises were birds, cicadas, traffic, and wind.
+The MCNL from these measurements was 43.7 dB.
+Night-time measurements ranged from 30.3 to 33.5 dB; the dominant noises were crickets and traffic.
+These measurements returned a MCNL of 31.6 dB.